 2003 Jaguar X-Type Supercharged V6 X400 SVO

 They started with a standard production specification estate car.
-The initial challenge was that the battery tray was in the engine compartment where the supercharger needed to go and they had to work out a way of moving this, without changing the body structure so much that it needed to be crash tested separately.
+The initial challenge was to fit the supercharged V6 engine under the bonnet without changing the body structure so much that it needed to be crash tested separately.

 Paul Freeman spent much time at the Design Studio in Whitley working out how to do this and they were given access to a number of supercharged engines which were stored offsite in a lockup in the Foleshill area of Coventry.
-Using these, they managed to assemble a complete engine and install it.
-A six speed Volvo gearbox was installed to cope with the power.
+These existed as Jaguar had previously carried out a full engineering programme on X400R (R being the suffix for supercharged vehicles), which was stopped as it was felt to be more important for the Company to develop the X400 diesel engine.
+They managed to assemble a complete engine from the bits in storage and install it.
+The six-speed Volvo gearbox was installed to cope with the power.
 A straight through exhaust was specially made to fit the car, but this proved to be far too noisy and had to have baffles installed to reduce the noise level.

 After testing in Liverpool, including along Liverpool promenade, it was sent down to Coventry and driven by various people including one who was given a speeding ticket while driving the car in Leamington Spa.

 It was used for development testing throughout 2004/5 and gifted to the Jaguar Daimler Heritage Trust by Jaguar Cars in 2008.
 The original number plate was changed to X400 SVO which relates to the X-Type’s project number ‘X400’.